Bishops & Staff

 The office of mission finance and operations oversees all accounting and financial operations and with other staff, oversees property management, human resources, information technology services, and other administrative and operational needs.

-The office of Mission Collaboration helps the people and parishes in the Episcopal Church in Connecticut to reimagine and restructure to more fully participate in God's mission.
+The office of Mission Advancement & Coaching helps the people and parishes in the Episcopal Church in Connecticut to reimagine and restructure to more fully participate in God's mission.
 He was part of the Task Force for Reimagining the Episcopal Church in Connecticut and with the bishops, is leading the transition to realize the changes that were proposed, and accepted.
 He is also working with parishes and individuals to engage in missional experiments.

 The office of Communications and Media is responsible for: